sandscap/winser/readme.md

 The arguments in the **postinstall** script means:

--  i install
+- `-i` install
--  s silent, don't display any information
+- `-s` silent, don't display any information
--  c ask for confirmation.
+- `-c` ask for confirmation.
 This is very helpfull because during development you don't want to install/uninstall the package as a windows service but you will often run "npm install" in the folder, then you can cancel with an 'n'.

 The arguments in the **preuninstall** script means:

--  x stop the service before uninstalling
+- `-x` stop the service before uninstalling
--  r remove the service
+- `-r` remove the service
--  s silent, don't display any information
+- `-s` silent, don't display any information

 ## Method 2